chefhenri/pantry-app/README.md

 ```bash
 amplify init
 ```
-Leave all defaults, but specify the source directory as `.`

-For the AWS profile, use "default".
+Leave all defaults and for the AWS profile, use "default".

 Now run,
 ```bash
 amplify add auth
 ```
-Choose the default configuration, but specify "username" to "email".
+Choose the default configuration, but specify "Email" for the login method.
 Then run,
 ```bash
 amplify push